Interview with St. Teresa of Avila and St. John of the Cross

 This a contemporary Christine midrash, please refer to this midrash explanation for more details.

-St. Teresa: I was born into an upper middle class family.
-Even in my youth I enjoyed praying in silence.
-I was very generous with my time and money with the poor.
-In my teens I became worldly.
+St. Teresa: I was born into an upper-middle-class family.
+Even in my youth, I enjoyed praying in silence.
+I was very generous with my time and money to the poor.
+In my teens, I became worldly.
 I had lots of friends because of my natural charm.
 My father sent me to a convent for education, which was traditional for wealthy people.

 Reporter: Can you tell us about the experience that changed your perspective?